Skip to main content

 Retool has deprecated version 1.0 of the MySQL connector.
 If your organization has any MySQL resources that still use this connector version, update their configuration to use the version 2.0 connector.

-The option to use version 1.0 of the MySQL connector will be removed in Q2 2025 from Retool Cloud and subsequent releases of self-hosted Retool.
+The option to use version 1.0 of the MySQL connector will be removed in Q2 2025 from cloud instances and subsequent releases of self-hosted Retool.

 Amazon SQS integration